 Inova's comprehensive skin center is the region's only multi-specialty melanoma and cutaneous oncology program.
-The center is a clinical partner of Inova Translational Medicine Institute (ITMI), a leader in groundbreaking genomics research.
+The center is a clinical partner of the Office of Research at Inova, a leader in groundbreaking genomics research.

 We provide screening, detection and treatment of melanoma in early and advanced stages.
 We also treat Merkel cell carcinoma (MCC), advanced non-melanoma skin cancers (squamous and basal cell carcinomas), cutaneous T cell lymphoma (CTCL).